OmkarRasal2296/Multiple_Object_Tracking/README.md

 ## Multi-Object Tracking Example

 ### Overview
-This MATLAB code is an example of multi-object tracking in a video sequence.
-The purpose of this code is to detect and track multiple moving objects in a video feed, assigning unique identifiers (IDs) to each object and predicting their locations across frames using the Kalman filter.
+This MATLAB script exemplifies multi-object tracking within a video sequence.
+It aims to identify and monitor numerous moving objects in a video stream, assigning distinct identifiers (IDs) to each object and projecting their positions across frames utilizing the Kalman filter.

 ### Features
-- Detects moving objects in a video sequence.
+- Detects moving objects in video sequences.
 - Tracks multiple objects across frames.
-- Predicts the locations of objects in subsequent frames.
+- Forecasts object locations in successive frames.
 - Assigns unique IDs to each tracked object.
-- Handles occlusions and temporary object disappearances.
+- Manages occlusions and temporary object disappearances.
-- Visualizes the tracking results in real-time.
+- Provides real-time visualization of tracking results.

 ### System Requirements
 - MATLAB (R2018a or later)